 One problem with using the Mantel randomization test is that it is not usually an option in standard statistical packages, so that a special computer program is needed.
-The calculations described for this example, including the construction of distance matrices, were carried out using the computer package RT for randomization testing (Manly, 1997b), so the use of this is one possibility.
-Other programs such as
+One possibility is to use the program RT available from the Web site www.west-inc.com.